BabarBaig/wk16_tic_tac_toe/README.md

 ## To Run

-1. clone this code to local computer
+1. clone this repo to local computer
 2. Download http-server (if necessary)
-3. Open a bash shell or equivalent, cd to base directory of this repo and run:
+3. Open a bash shell or equivalent, cd to base directory of this repo and run command:

-    http-server
+    ```http-server```

 ## Define the React component lifecycle